Ryder Cup: Us takes commanding lead

 It was, of course, "done before" four years ago at Medinah Country Club where Clarke was one of Jose Maria Olazabal's vice-captains.

-But if Europe is to turn things around Sunday, it will have to do so with five players yet to contribute a point or even a half point at Hazeltine.
+But if Europe is to turn things around Sunday, it will have to do so with four players who have yet to contribute a point or even a half point at Hazeltine.

 European morning